whiteroses/webob-notes/issue_256.md

 	* Details on Lookup, including algorithm and examples.
 	* This is the matching scheme that would most closely matches a `.best_match()`.
+* Section 4.1:
+	* Includes an example of how a user might use both filtering and lookup.

 * In `.best_match` docstring: "If two matches have equal weight, then the one